Glitch: Etymology

 Another term we adopted to describe some of our problems was "glitch".
 Literally, a glitch is a spike or change in voltage in an electrical circuit which takes place when the circuit suddenly has a new load put on it.
 You have probably noticed a dimming of lights in your home when you turn a switch or start the dryer or the television set.
 Normally, these changes in voltage are protected by fuses.
 A glitch, however, is such a minute change in voltage that no fuse could protect against it.

-John Daly further defined the word on the July 4, 1965, episode of What's My Line, saying that it's a term used by the United States Air Force at Cape Kennedy, in the process of launching rockets, "it means something's gone wrong and you can't figure out what it is so you call it a 'glitch'".
+John Daly further defined the word on the July 4, 1965, episode of What's My Line, saying that it is a term used by the United States Air Force at Cape Kennedy, in the process of launching rockets, "it means something's gone wrong and you can't figure out what it is so you call it a 'glitch'".
 Later, on July 23, 1965, Time magazine felt it necessary to define it in an article: "Glitches—a spaceman's word for irritating disturbances".
 In relation to the reference by Time, the term has been believed to enter common usage during the American Space Race of the 1950s, where it was used to describe minor faults in the rocket hardware that were difficult to pinpoint.

-The word itself is sometimes humorously described as being short for "gremlins lurking in the computer hardware".
+The word itself is occasionally humorously described as being short for "gremlins lurking in the computer hardware".